kastentx/norse/docs/TECHNICAL_DEEP_DIVE.md

 > "It follows **colocation** principles: components with their feature folders, data fetching logic in `lib/data`, shared types in `types/`, and animation utilities in `lib/animations`.
 This makes it easy to find related code."

 ### "How did you implement authentication?"
-> "I used **Auth.js v5** with GitHub OAuth.
+> "I used **Auth.js v5** with multiple OAuth providers - Google for general users, GitHub for developers, and Discord for gaming audiences.
 The main config lives in `auth.ts` at the root, exporting `{ handlers, auth, signIn, signOut }`.
-Protected routes like `/profile` are secured via middleware that checks the session at the edge.
-I wrap the app in a `SessionProvider` for client-side session access via `useSession()`."
+Users see a provider selection page when signing in.
+Protected routes like `/profile` are secured via middleware that checks the session at the edge."

 ### "Why Auth.js v5 over other auth solutions?"
 > "Auth.js is open-source with no vendor lock-in, has native App Router support in v5, and handles the complex OAuth handshake.
 The JWT strategy means no database needed for sessions, making it simpler to deploy."